 - Somebody Cares is ready to help with emergency food responses.
 Read more here.

-- Social Bite have released a video on the work they have been doing!
+- Social Bite have released a Coronavirus report on the work they have been doing so far.

 Grampian Coronavirus (COVID-19) Assistance Hub